course

 A more detailed explanation of docstrings can be found in PEP257.

-Especially if you are working on a new project, it’s always a good practice to include a README file.
-These files are normally the main entry point for readers of your code.
-They include general information to both users and maintainers of the project.
+file is always a good practice, especially if you are working on a new project.
+These files are normally the main entry point for readers of your code and include general information for both users and maintainers of the project.

-Finally, you are free to add any other information you may think it’s relevant to potential users.
-For example, a good practice is to provide examples of how your package or functions work.
+Finally, you are free to add any other information you think is relevant to potential users.
+For example, it's a good practice to provide examples of how your package or functions work.

-To ensure order and consistency across your data projects, a good practice is to create a virtual environment for every project you start.
+To ensure order and consistency across your data projects, creating a virtual environment for every project you start is a good practice.

-Virtual environmental, also known as virtualenvs, helps decouple and isolate versions of Python and the libraries required for your project, and their related pip versions.
-This authorizes end-users to install and manage their own set of software and versions that is independent of those provided by the system.
+Virtual environments, also known as virtualenvs, help decouple and isolate versions of Python and the libraries required for your project and their related pip versions.
+This authorizes end-users to install and manage their own set of software and versions independent of those provided by the system.

 To create virtualenvs, we need to install first the required package, writing the following line of code in your terminal: